La Mesa Community Art Documentation Project

 We want to thank all of you for the support of the beautiful and poignant artwork created in La Mesa after the events of May 30th.
 As of this weekend, approximately half of these wonderful pieces of art had already been removed/dismantled as La Mesa reopens.

-Therefore, we want to pass on this great archiving project partnership with SDSU and the Center to document the temporary and ephemeral artwork.
+Therefore, we want to pass on this great archiving project partnership with SDSU and LMHC to document the temporary and ephemeral artwork.
 Click here to share your media files.

 Jim Newland, LMHC President